-Much of the dispute centered on hyperspectral imaging, which allows optical sorter sensors to identify scrap materials faster and with more accuracy than older imaging methods.
+Much of the dispute centered on hyperspectral imaging, which allows optical sorter sensors to identify scrap plastics faster and with more accuracy than older imaging methods.

 In April 2019, Hampstead, N.H.-based Green Machine Sales first sued Machinex Industries and Machinex Technologies, two companies owned by Plessisville, Quebec-based Machinex.

 Green Machine claimed Machinex was selling in the U.S. optical sorters with hyperspectral imaging in violation of Green Machine’s patent on its Green Eye optical sorter technology.
 Machinex counter-sued, claiming Green Machine was violating Machinex’s earlier patent.

 A judge in U.S. District Court for the Middle District of North Carolina last year agreed to delay the court case while the parties went through a dispute-resolution process in the U.S. Patent and Trademark Office (PTO) and continued negotiating a possible settlement.
 On Oct.
 14, 2021, attorneys from both companies filed a status report informing the judge that the PTO on Oct.
 4 made a final decision that Green Machine’s patent claims were invalid.

 “Thus, Plaintiffs have no valid patent claims to assert at this time,” the filing reads. “[Green Machine] will not appeal this decision and will be dismissing its claim of patent infringement with prejudice.”